 Given that Maryland takes domestic violence extremely seriously, it allows persons who have been the victims of domestic violence to seek something known as a “protective order.”
 A protective order is designed to protect that individual from any additional acts of domestic violence.
 If you need help, you should contact a Columbia protective order lawyer at the Law Offices of Todd K. Mohink, PA as soon as possible.

-What is a Protective Order in Columbia?
+What is a Protective Order in Howard County?

 Protective orders are legal documents that are designed to prevent an abuser from perpetrating any further acts of abuse upon the victim.
 A judge hears a victim’s case and issues a protective order when it is necessary to prevent further abuse or violence.
 You might have heard protective orders described as “restraining orders.”
 This is another term that is used in some states to describe the same document.
 The important thing to remember is that a protective order has legal force, and it is issued by the court to prevent an abuser from engaging in any subsequent acts of abuse.

 There are two different kinds of orders that are designed to prevent violence in Maryland.
 The protective order, as we mentioned, is for a family or household member (or a former family or household member).
 If you are being abused by a neighbor, a co-worker, or even a stranger, you can seek a “peace order” for protection.

 Who Can Seek a Protective Order in Columbia?